 The agency's strategic plan is not available in one document on the Internet.
-However, several documents that relate to the strategic plan include the Comprehensive Annual Financial Report, the Citizens Report, and the STARS manual are available at www.cg.sc.gov.
+However, several documents that relate to the strategic plan include the Annual Accountability Report, Comprehensive Annual Financial Report, and the Comptroller General's Accounting Policies and Procedures are available at www.cg.sc.gov.